selbekk/inf5750-group-project/docs/DHIS2WEBAPPS.md

 javascripts files like other web application.
 The manifest file must be located in the root directory of the web application.
 Then both manifest and other files should be compressed in zip format and uploaded into DHIS2 web-app manager.
-Once installed the web-app will be integrated and avaialble in apps menu.
+Once installed the web-app will be integrated and available in apps menu.
 Sample manifest file is as follow:

 	{